graffen/fmscan/README.md

 Once done you can use the scanner control in your page `<fm:ScannerControl x:Name="ScanControl" />`

-In order to support app switching please insert the following code in your method *Application_Activated* located in your App.xaml.cs
+In order to support app switching please insert the following code in the method *Application_Activated* located in your App.xaml.cs

     private void Application_Activated(object sender, ActivatedEventArgs e)
     {